 I, on the other hand, began to feel the vague misgivings of a potential looming disaster.
 To say I felt uneasy about the logistics of getting 7 kids through airport security and a flight without meltdowns would be putting it lightly.
 Also, I was 7 months pregnant.
 You understand my hesitation.

 In the end, the flight TO Montana was a dream; everyone was so excited, they were angels!
 The flight back was, ah, well…not as successful.
-I mentioned to Luke afterwards that overall I’d describe that second flight as “less than painful than 2 root canals”, and he agreed.
+I mentioned to Luke afterwards that overall I’d describe that second flight as “less painful than 2 root canals”, and he agreed.
 Take that as you will.

 I wanted to share some of my favorite tips for surviving travel with the whole family!
 Or even just a handful of the family.
 Or even just ONE tyrannic toddler.
 Read on for some ideas that really can make or break the trip…